 Our campaign for medicinal marijuana in Alabama seems to be ended, but we still have to deal with the hypocrites in government who fought us for so long.
 Fortunately, indignant, frustrated prohibitionist legislators can’t alter one obvious fact: Yellowhammer State citizens may get an Alabama Marijuana Card and use medicinal marijuana to treat qualifying ailments.

 Why not find out whether medicinal marijuana is appropriate for you?
-Prequalify online!
+Prequalify online for your Alabama Medical Marijuana Card!
 My Marijuana Cards can set an appointment for you as soon as we’re cleared to do so.